ls1intum/Artemis/doc/bamboo-bitbucket-jira/BAMBOO_BITBUCKET_JIRA_SETUP.md

 ## Docker-Compose

-Before you start the docker-compose, check if the bamboo version in the `build.gradle` is equal to the bamboo version number in the Dockerfile of bamboo stored in `docker/bamboo/Dockerfile`.
+Before you start the docker-compose, check if the bamboo version in the `build.gradle` (search for `com.atlassian.bamboo:bamboo-specs`) is equal to the bamboo version number in the Dockerfile of bamboo stored in `src/main/docker/bamboo/Dockerfile`.
-If the version number is not equal adjust the version number
+If the version number is not equal adjust the version number in the Dockerfile.

-Execute the docker-compose file `atlassian.yml` stored in `main/docker`
+Execute the docker-compose file `atlassian.yml` stored in `src/main/docker` e.g. with `docker-compose -f src/main/docker/atlassian.yml up -d`

-<b>Get evaluation licenses for Atlassian products:</b> [Atlassian Licenses](https://my.atlassian.com/license/evaluation)

 ## Configure Bamboo, Bitbucket and Jira
+By default, the Jira instance is reachable under `localhost:8081`, the Bamboo instance under `localhost:8085` and the Bitbucket instance under `localhost:7990`.

+**Get evaluation licenses for Atlassian products:** [Atlassian Licenses](https://my.atlassian.com/license/evaluation)

-1. Create an admin user with the same credentials in all 3 applications
+1. Create an admin user with the same credentials in all 3 applications.
+Create a sample project in Jira.
+Also, you can select the evaluation/internal/test/dev setups if you are asked.
+Select a `Bitbucket (Server)` license if asked.
+Do not connect Bitbucket with Jira yet.
-2. Execute the shell script `atlassian-setup.sh` in the `main/docker` directory.
-This script creats groups, users and add them to the created groups and diabled application links between the 3 applications
+2. Execute the shell script `atlassian-setup.sh` in the `src/main/docker` directory (e.g. with `src/main/docker/./atlassian-setup.sh`).
+This script creates groups, users (~~and adds them to the created groups~~ NOT YET) and disabled application links between the 3 applications
-3. Enable the created [application links](https://confluence.atlassian.com/doc/linking-to-another-application-360677690.html) between all 3 application (OAuth Impersonate)
+3. Enable the created [application links](https://confluence.atlassian.com/doc/linking-to-another-application-360677690.html) between all 3 application (OAuth Impersonate). **You manually have to adjust the Display URL for the Bamboo->Bitbucket AND Bitbucket->Bamboo URl to `http://localhost:7990` and `http://localhost:8085`**
+4. Add the users to the groups.
+In our test setup, users 1-5 are students, 6-10 are tutors and 11-15 are instructors.
-4. Use the [user directories in Jira](https://confluence.atlassian.com/adminjiraserver/allowing-connections-to-jira-for-user-management-938847045.html) to synchronize the users in bitbucket and bamboo
+5. Use the [user directories in Jira](https://confluence.atlassian.com/adminjiraserver/allowing-connections-to-jira-for-user-management-938847045.html) to synchronize the users in bitbucket and bamboo.
+Add the IP-address `0.0.0.0/0` in Jira and use `Atlassian Crowd` as directory type.
+Use the URL `http://jira:8080`.
+Also, you should decrease the synchronisation period (e.g. to 2 minutes).
+Press synchronise after adding the directory, the users and groups should now be available.
-5. In Bamboo create a global variable named <b>SERVER_PLUGIN_SECRET_PASSWORD</b>, the value of this variable will be used as the secret.
-The value of this variable should be then stored in the `application-artemis.yml` as the value of `artemis-authentication-token-value`
+6. In Bamboo create a global variable named <b>SERVER_PLUGIN_SECRET_PASSWORD</b>, the value of this variable will be used as the secret.
+The value of this variable should be then stored in `src/main/resources/config/application-artemis.yml` as the value of `artemis-authentication-token-value`
-6. Download the [bamboo-server-notifaction-plugin](https://github.com/ls1intum/bamboo-server-notification-plugin/releases) and add it to bamboo.
+7. Download the [bamboo-server-notifaction-plugin](https://github.com/ls1intum/bamboo-server-notification-plugin/releases) and add it to bamboo.
 Go to Bamboo → Manage apps → Upload app → select the downloaded .jar file → Upload
+8. Go to Bamboo → Agents → Default Agent and click on `Add executable`.
+Select type `Maven 3.x`, insert `Maven 3` as executable label and insert `/usr` as path.
+Then click on `Add JDK`, insert `JDK 12` as JDK label and insert `/usr/lib/jvm/java-14-oracle` as java home.

 ## Configure Artemis

-1. Modify the application-artemis.yml
+1. Modify `src/main/resources/config/application-artemis.yml`

-    artemis:
+    ```artemis:
         repo-clone-path: ./repos/
         repo-download-clone-path: ./repos-download/
         encryption-password: artemis-encrypt     # arbitrary password for encrypting database values